"how numbers are stored and used in computers"

-Humans represents numbers in base 10 - that is, with 10 different digits.
+Humans represent numbers in base 10 - that is, with 10 different digits.

 Each digit corresponds to a power of 10.
 Humans also occassionally write numbers in base 16, where the letters a